-Neck pain is one of the most common reasons why people seek care with chiropractors in Singapore.
+Neck pain is one of the most frustrating conditions to live with.
+This is many people seek help from chiropractors in Singapore.

-For those of you who have been living with neck aches or stiffness, today we will discuss everything you need to know about neck pain:
+For those of you who have been living with neck aches or stiffness, today we will discuss everything you need to know about neck and shoulder pain:

 - What is neck pain?